TabularEditor/TabularEditorDocs/common/CSharpScripts/Advanced/script-remove-measures-with-error.md

 # Create M Partition

 ## Script Purpose
-If you want to see all the measures that have errors and have the option to delete them from the model.
+If you want to see all the measures that have errors and have the option to delete them from the model, saving a back-up .tsv of the deleted measures to a selected directory (in case you want to re-add them, later).

 ## Script